fantastic-demos/copilot-dotcom-chat-lab/README.md

 1. Visit the [Kubernetes codebase](https://github.com/kubernetes/kubernetes) _(open in a new tab)_.
 2. Launch the GitHub Copilot Chat at the top-right corner of the interface _(Look for the ![copilot](https://github.com/user-attachments/assets/027fc880-2a7a-497d-8ed5-f5aade9a1753) icon)_.

+> [!Note]
+> At the end of this exercise, you will be asked to copy and paste your chat conversation and commit it in your repo.

 ## Challenge Tasks
 Here are the tasks you need to complete.
-You will be prompting Copilot to perform the tasks.
+You are expected to prompt Copilot to perform the tasks.
 Remember to be creative with your prompts.

 ### 1. Identify Kubernetes Modules
-Review the key modules or components in the Kubernetes codebase, such as:
+Review the key modules or components and their responsibilities in the Kubernetes codebase, such as:
 - **API Server**
 - **Scheduler**
 - **Controller Manager**
 - **Kubelet**

-For the Scheduler module, provide answers to the following:
+For the `Scheduler` module, provide answers to the following:
 - **Primary Responsibility:** What is the module responsible for in Kubernetes' architecture?
 - **Interaction with Other Modules:** How does it interact with other components within the system?
 - **Role in Kubernetes:** What role does it play in Kubernetes' overall functionality (e.g., scheduling, state management, networking)?